 7 Surprising Uses for Vodka

-Because as versatile a liquid as vodka is in a glass—pairing as well with tomato juice as it does orange juice—it’s equally multipurpose in a non-drinking setting.
+As versatile a liquid as vodka is in a glass—pairing just as well with tomato juice as it does orange juice—it’s equally multipurpose in a non-drinking setting.
+In honor of National Vodka Day, here are some surprising uses for the popular spirit.

 1. ALL-PURPOSE CLEANSER